naelrashdeen/social-data-final.github.io/index.markdown

 <img src='images/9_correlation.png' alt="Correlation" />
 <p style="text-align: center;"> <b>Figure 9: </b>Correlation matrix displaying the relationship between fire alert counts and various weather parameters such as temperature, humidity, precipitation, and solar radiation - color intensities indicate the strength of correlation.</p>

+Through the lens of two chloropleth maps, **Figure 12** and **Figure 13**, we shed light on the pressing dangers of wildfires and the ecological preservation of the natural habitats that make up the subregions.

+As we can see below **Figure 12** showcases the ecological irreplacability scores.
+Derived from the IUCN Red List and the World Database on Protected Areas, these scores range from 0.2 to 0.9, where darker shades reveal regions of higher ecological value that are irreplaceable.
+These are areas for biodiversity to strive where unique species and habitats form the beautiful landscape.

 <iframe src='visuals/12_Irreplaceability_score_rank_map.html' style="border-width: 0px;" width="100%" height="400px"></iframe>
 <p style="text-align: center;"> <b>Figure 12: </b>Chloropleth map of Galicia, showing ecological irreplaceability scores for various grid cells, based on criteria from the IUCN Red List and World Database on Protected Areas.
 The scores range from 0.2 to 0.9, with darker shades indicating higher irreplaceability.</p>

+Transitioning from the preservation of irreplaceable ecosystems, **Figure 13** illustrates the risk of wildfires - this time in red.
+This map shows the aggregated wildfire risk across Galicia, calculated as a percentage of higher-risk areas within each cell.
+Together these two figures shed light on a story of the reality and challenges faced in the subregions of Galicia.

 <iframe src='visuals/13_Aggregated_fire_risk_map.html' style="border-width: 0px;" width="100%" height="400px"></iframe>
 <p style="text-align: center;"> <b>Figure 13: </b>Chloropleth map of Galicia, showing aggregated wildfire risk as a percentage of higher-risk areas in each cell.
 The gradient from light to dark red indicates increasing wildfire risk, based on modeling from the Copernicus Emergency Management Service.</p>

+In our efforts to increase wildfire awareness and response in Galicia we have developed a predictive machine learning model capable of forecasting future risks leveraging our already presented predictive analytics, historic trends and future real-time predictive weather forecasts.

+Our model is designed to forecast critical threshold values for weather parameters that we’ve shown correlates with wildfire incidents.
+The aim is to give users agency and allow stakeholders to proactively assess risks, effectively (and hopefully) leading to mitigation of incidents and/or damages incurred by wildfire incidents.

+The real-time weather forecasts allow us to predict the exact date and time when the region has a heightened risk.
+The model is interactive, allowing the user to hover over to get further details on the situation at hand.
+Once the critical threshold values are determined they are utilized to delineate red danger zones - giving a clear visual indication to the user.

+This tool offers stakeholders the chance of actionable insights into future threats and it is our hope that our model will support stakeholders on all levels in taking proactive steps to avoid wildfires, minimize damages and maximize protection on irreplaceable ecological zones in the future.

 # References